Repairing wood house siding with paint and tools.

 When a board is too far gone for a simple patch with wood filler, replacing it entirely is your best bet.
 This might sound like a big job, but it’s completely manageable when you break it down.
 Taking the time to replace a single damaged board can prevent moisture from seeping into your home’s structure and causing much bigger problems down the road.
 Follow these steps to swap out the old board for a new one, creating a seamless, protective repair.

-Step 1: Cut and Remove the Damaged Section
+Step 1: Carefully Cut and Remove the Old Board

 First, you’ll need to isolate and remove the bad board without damaging its neighbors.
 Use a pry bar and a hammer to gently loosen the nails holding the damaged board in place.
 You may need to carefully pry up the board above it to get access.
 Once the nails are out, the board should come off.
 If it’s a long board and only one section is damaged, you can use a circular saw or oscillating multi-tool to make clean vertical cuts on either side of the rotted area and just remove that piece.